 Darvas family in the 1920s or 1930s attributes this dessert, the story says.
-They lived in Kolozsvár (Cluj-Napoca) and in their restaurant got this dessert very popular.
-It got so popular, that the Vargabéles was delivered by plane from Kolozsvár to the Gundel restaurant in Budapest during World War II
+They lived in Kolozsvár (Cluj-Napoca) and in their restaurant got this dessert is very popular.
+It got so popular, that the Vargabéles were delivered by plane from Kolozsvár to the Gundel restaurant in Budapest during World War II

 - 1 bag thin pasta (preferable is home-made)

 - Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.